MetPX/sarracenia/doc/dd_subscribe.1.rst

 part of what has been selected.
 Simply launch multiple instances of dd_subscribe in the same user/directory using the same configuration file,

-You can also run several dd_subscribe with different configuration files.
+You can also run several dd_subscribe with different configuration files to have multiple download streams delivering into the the same directory, and that download stream can be multi-streamed as well.

 ..
 Note::

-  While the brokers keep the queues available for some time, Queues take resources on brokers, and are therefore cleaned up from time to time.
-A queue which is unaccessed for a long (implementation dependent) period will be destroyed.
-A queue which is unaccessed and has too many (implementation defined) products queued will be destroyed.
+  While the brokers keep the queues available for some time, Queues take resources on brokers, and are cleaned up from time to time.
+A queue which is not accessed for a long (implementation dependent) period will be destroyed.
+A queue which is not accessed and has too many (implementation defined) products queued will be destroyed.
   Processes which die should be restarted within a reasonable period of time to avoid loss of notifications.